1. Home

-James Cash Penney called his first dry goods and clothing store “The Golden Rule” for one very important reason.
-He believed that the Golden Rule applied to all aspects of life, and he intended to build a business using the Golden Rule as his philosophical cornerstone.
+Penney's first dry goods and clothing store was called “The Golden Rule” for one very important reason.
+Penney believed that the Golden Rule applied to all aspects of life, and he was driven by a mission to build a retail business using the Golden Rule as its philosophical cornerstone.

 In 1913, “The Penney Idea” was drafted, outlining Penney’s business values and principles.
-More than 100 years later, the company’s “Winning Together Principles” still guide employees at all level, perpetuating a principle-centered business with values that extend far beyond the basic task of generating profits.
+More than 100 years later, the company’s “Winning Together Principles” were guiding employees at all levels, perpetuating a principle-centered business with values that extend far beyond the basic task of generating profits.

-These quotations from James Cash Penney reveal the original values and principles that guided the founder as he was building one of the greatest and most enduring retail brands in the history of U.S. retailing.
+These business quotes from James Cash Penney reveal the original values and principles that guided the founder as he was building what would become one of the oldest American retail chains, and one of the most valuable U.S. retail brands in the history of U.S. retailing.

 • “When this business was founded, it sought to win public confidence through service, for it was my conviction then, as it is now, that nothing else than right service to the public results in mutual understanding and satisfaction between customer and merchant.
 It was for this reason that our business was founded upon the eternal principle of the Golden Rule.”